Skip to content

 For InstanceId, enter the ID of the instance that you can't connect to.

-(Optional) For AutomationAssumeRole, enter ARN of the IAM role that allows Systems Manager Automation to perform the actions on your behalf.
+(Optional) For AutomationAssumeRole, enter the Amazon Resource Name (ARN) of the IAM role that allows Systems Manager Automation to perform the actions on your behalf.
 If you don't specify a role, then Systems Manager Automation uses the permissions of the user that runs the runbook.

 For Username, enter the username that you use to connect to the instance.
 This parameter determines whether IAM access is granted for the user.

-For EC2InstanceConnectRoleOrUser, enter the ARN of the IAM identity that's used for EC2 Instance Connect to push keys to the instance.
+For EC2InstanceConnectRoleOrUser, enter the ARN of the IAM identity that you use for EC2 Instance Connect to push keys to the instance.

 (Optional) For SSHPort, enter the SSH port that's configured on the instance.
-The default value is 22, and the port number must be between 1-65535.
+The port number must be between 1-65535, and the default value is 22.

 (Optional) For SourceNetworkType, enter the network type that you use to connect to the instance.